Introduction

 For better sleep: In the evening, about 1-2 hours before going to bed

-For more energy: In the morning or throughout the day
+For more energy: In the morning or spread throughout the day

 For muscle cramps: Part of the dose in the evening can prevent nighttime cramps

-When taken regularly: The daily dose can be divided into several doses to optimize absorption and minimize digestive problems
+With regular intake: The daily dose can be divided into several intakes to optimize absorption and minimize digestive problems